 Soon Standard had stations throughout the area, with a strategy to make them as profitable as possible so the company could afford to expand in other areas.
 Service was the differentiator.
 It worked.
 In 1921 a new refinery opened at Toledo, Ohio, and was among the most advanced facilities of its kind.

 By the 1930s, the company had adopted the trade name “Sohio” and painted its livery red, white and blue.
 In the 1950s Sohio chemists developed a one-step process for making acrylonitrile, a compound used in the manufacture of plastics and acrylic fibres.
 Chemicals companies worldwide adopted it.

-In the late 1960s, Sohio’s history dovetailed with BP’s.
-BP had found oil in Alaska but had no infrastructure in the United States to sell it through.
+In the late 1960s, Sohio’s history dovetailed with bp’s. bp had found oil in Alaska but had no infrastructure in the US to sell it through.
 Sohio had service stations and plenty of refining capacity but not a lot of crude oil.
 The two companies struck a deal.

 In 1899, when he was 39, he left a job at Vacuum Oil to start a new business at Cheapside in London, selling lubricants for trains and heavy machinery.
 He was a persuasive man who could articulate a vision, clearly, and eight former colleagues followed him into the new company.